OfficialTeamUIX/UIX-Lite/README.md

 * Non-Source Based 5960 Modification
 * Re-Implementation and open sourcing of Binary Patches from 4920.
 * Re-Implementation of XIP Modifications, adapting to changes between 4920 and 5960.
+* Binary Patcher is written in Go, and is cross platform.
+It's a simple command line tool, that will patch the files for you using the bsdiff format. :D

 # Why?